Translational Mechanical Converter (MA)

 Pressure at A causes positive displacement of R relative to C

-, the value of the parameter must be greater than or equal to0
+, the parameters value must be greater than or equal to0

 . -